THINKER - in - RESIDENCE

 Step two:

-Seeking significance in what we hear, see and understand, from our shared experiences alongside children, assists in centering our practice and to start to consider potential professional inquires about teaching and learning.
+Seeking significance in what we hear, see and understand, from our shared experiences alongside children, assists in grounding our practice and to start to consider potential professional inquires about teaching and learning.

 Step three: